genomic-medicine-sweden/nallo/docs/usage.md

 gnomad,/path/to/gnomad.v3.1.2.echtvar.popmax.v2.zip
 cadd,/path/to/cadd.v1.6.hg38.zip
 ```

+> [!WARNING]
+> Generating an echtvar database from a VCF-file is a fairly straightforward process described on the [echtvar GitHub](https://github.com/brentp/echtvar).
+However, the pre-made `gnomad.v3.1.2.echtvar.v2.zip` provided by them results in malformed INFO lines that are not compatible with genmod (run in the subsequent ranking subworkflow).
+>
+> For a very small test database that only overlaps the coordinates of the pipeline test data set, you could use [`cadd.v1.6.hg38.test_data.zip`](https://github.com/genomic-medicine-sweden/test-datasets/raw/refs/heads/nallo/reference/cadd.v1.6.hg38.test_data.zip) to get started.

 > [!NOTE]
 > Optionally, to calcuate CADD scores for small indels, supply a path to a folder containing cadd annotations with `--cadd_resources` and prescored indels with `--cadd_prescored`.
 Equivalent of the `data/annotations/` and `data/prescored/` folders described [here](https://github.com/kircherlab/CADD-scripts/#manual-installation).
 CADD scores for SNVs can be annotated through echvtvar and `--snp_db`.